 Once your claim has been submitted, your insurance provider will need to schedule a time to have an insurance adjuster visit your home and verify the details of your claim.
 They'll inspect your property to check all of the minute things included in your claim.

 If possible, it's best to have your roofing contractor present at the time of this inspection.
-By having your contractor on-site during your adjuster's visit, you'll have an expert there to voice any concerns that you may have with the adjuster's findings.
-Their advocation on your behalf can make a big difference in the approval or denial of your claim.
+By having your contractor on-site during your adjuster's visit, you'll have a roofing expert to voice any concerns that you may have with the adjuster's findings.
+That advocation on your behalf can make a big difference in the approval or denial of your claim.

 5. Appeal, If Needed